 4. Frankincense oil

 Frankincense is the dried sap from trees in the Boswellia genus.
 It has been used for centuries as incense.
-It’s also known for its antiseptic, regenerative, and anti-inflammatory properties. confirmed frankincense as a potential treatment for reducing inflammatory symptoms, specifically from osteoarthritis.
+It’s also known for its antiseptic, regenerative, and anti-inflammatory properties.

 To treat rheumatoid arthritis, apply diluted frankincense oil topically on the affected area.